-To date, the costs of the decisions taken by the Council for responding to the pandemic have been estimated at £59m.
+To date, the costs of the decisions taken by the Council for responding to the pandemic have been estimated at £61m for activities with no specific funding.
 Most of these decisions relate to social care provision, but also include compensation for losses of income and the management of additional body storage facilities.

-There are also future cost pressures (including arising from Operation Shield, additional children's social care provision and anticipated non-delivery of savings where the capacity to deliver the savings has been redirected to focus on the pandemic) and losses of income (notably from closed services).
+There are also future cost pressures (including anticipated non-delivery of savings where the capacity to deliver the savings has been redirected to focus on the pandemic) and losses of income (notably from closed or reduced services).
 The risk of non-delivery of savings is heightened in Adult Social Care, which has ambitious savings programmes that will need to be reappraised considering the pandemic response.
-These pressures are estimated at £30m, bring the total cost of the Council's response to the pandemic to £89m so far.
+These pressures amount to £37m and bring the total cost of the Council's response to the pandemic to £98m so far.

-The Council has received emergency funding from the Government of £64m (£37m of which was received in 2019/20) and it is anticipating £12m via the Clinical Commissioning Groups.
-This will take funding to £76m, leaving a committed shortfall of £14m.
+The Council has received emergency funding from the Government of £85m (£37m of which was received in 2019/20) and it is anticipating £12m via the Clinical Commissioning Groups.
+This will take funding to £97m, leaving a committed shortfall of £1m.

-In addition, there remain some significant financial risks that require focus in the short and medium term to safeguard the Council's financial sustainability, notably:
+In addition, there remain some significant financial risks that require focus in the short and medium term to safeguard the Council's financial sustainability, notably the impact of the cessation of the Coronavirus Job Retention Scheme on unemployment, and ongoing uncertainty around a second COVID-19 wave and the possibility of further restrictions, and the likelihood of an increased demand for services.